 Who Do Students Pay for Student Loans?

-When you agree to take out student loans as part of your financial aid package, you’ll be given a loan servicing company that actually provides the funds and manages your loan account.
+When you agree to take out student loans as part of your federal financial aid package, you’ll be given a loan servicing company that actually provides the funds and manages your loan account.

 Using a 529 Plan to Pay for College